Worldwide Chemicals Management Initiative (SAICM)

 ICCM-1 adopted the “Strategic Approach to International Chemicals Management (SAICM)”.

-Currently, countries in the world are making efforts towards the WSSD2020 goal by establishing their own action plans based on the agreements made in SAICM.
-In Japan, the Ministry of the Environment announced “SAICM National Implementation Plan of Japan” in September 2012.
+Countries in the world have made efforts toward the WSSD2020 goal by establishing their own action plans based on the agreements made in SAICM.
+In Japan, the Ministry of the Environment announced “SAICM National Implementation Plan of Japan in September 2012” and actions have been promoted through progress sharing including at the Policy Dialogue for Chemicals and the Environment in Japan.
+The global goal was not achieved by 2020 and stakeholders had discussed for further efforts.

 Page Top